Lewis Keseberg: Snowbound

 In the winter of 1846–1847, unable to proceed in the snow, members of the Donner Party camped at Truckee Lake.
 Keseberg's foot was injured from an earlier hunting accident.
+This wound was a gash in his heel, nearly severing it from his foot, caused by a misplaced axe strike.
+This would heal very slowly, causing excruciating pain to walk even by the departure of the Third Relief.
 The Kesebergs were thus unable to build a proper cabin.
-Keseberg and other German immigrants built a lean-to shed.
+Keseberg and other German immigrants built a lean-to shed against the Breen cabin.
 On January 24, Keseberg's infant son, Lewis Keseberg Jr., died.
 He was buried in a snowbank by his mother.

 A relief party arrived in February.
 Keseberg's wife Philippine, carrying their daughter Ada, left the camp with the relief party.
 Ada died on the journey, and was buried by rescuers Reason Tucker and Daniel Rhoads in the snow.
-Keseberg stayed in the camp due to his injuries, and he moved into the cabin of the Murphy family.
+Keseberg stayed in the camp due to an incapacitating axe injury to his foot, and he moved into the cabin of the Murphy family.

 The second relief party arrived near the end of February, which found Keseberg "lying in pain in his own excrement."
 His wound was cared for, and the rescuers left behind some food.

 The third relief party arrived on March 13.
 The rescuers included William Eddy and William Foster, who were previously themselves survivors of the Donner Party.
 At the campsite, they found Foster's mother-in-law Levinah Murphy, who told them their young sons, James Eddy and George Foster, were dead and had been cannibalized by the survivors.
 Murphy accused Keseberg of killing George Foster, but Keseberg vehemently denied the accusations.
 Keseberg confessed to Eddy that he had cannibalized his son.
 Eddy swore to murder Keseberg if they ever met in California.
-Keseberg refused to leave with the relief party, and stayed in the campsite along with Murphy, and George and Tamsen Donner.
+Keseberg, still nursing his foot, did not leave with the relief party, and stayed in the campsite along with Murphy and Tamsen Donner who refused to abandon her ailing husband, George, whose arm had become black with infection that travelled up from a seemingly minor cut.